thma/LtuPatternFactory/README.md

 The interesting point is that all the `with...` methods are not implemented as `void` method but instead all return the Builder instance, which thus allows to fluently chain the next `with...` call.

-Let's try to recreate this fluent chaining of calls in a builder in Haskell.
+Let's try to recreate this fluent chaining of calls in Haskell.
-We start with a configuration type `Config` that represents a set of option strings:
+We start with a configuration type `Config` that represents a set of option strings (`Options`):

 ```haskell
 type Options = [String]